Iqbal Day

+Iqbal Day (یومِ اقبال) is the birthday of Islamic philosopher and poet Muhammad Iqbal on 9 November, celebrated as a public holiday in Pakistan.
+The public holiday status was removed in 2015, however was restored in 2022 by prime minister Minister Shehbaz Sharif.

 History of Muhammad Iqbal

 Iqbal day is organized and celebrated on 9 November every year in all the provinces as a tribute to Allama Muhammad Iqbal, the "Poet of the East".
 Iqbal was born on 9 November 1877 in Sialkot, within the Punjab Province of British India (now in Pakistan).
 He died on 21 April 1938 in Lahore, Punjab, British India.
 The Government of Pakistan has officially declared him the national poet.